CJHunter91/wk3_day1_sql_homework/homework.md

 4. Return ONLY your name from the 'people' table.

+SELECT name FROM people WHERE name = 'Christopher Hunter';

 5. The cinema is showing 'Batman Begins', but Batman is DC, not Marvel!
 Delete the entry from the 'movies' table.

+DELETE FROM movies WHERE title = 'Batman Begins';

 6. Create a new entry in the 'people' table with the name of one of the instructors.

+INSERT INTO people (name) VALUES ('Alex Bazlinton');

 7. John Travolta, has decided to hijack our movie evening, Remove him from the table of people.